 But before starting a new construction project, you have to create an estimate for your client.
 If you have a construction estimate template ready to go, you’ll be set every time a prospective customer comes your way.

-Keep reading to learn the importance of a strong pricing strategy, having construction estimate template, and find out how you can create your own so that you can spend less time on paperwork.
+Keep reading to learn the importance of a strong pricing strategy, having a construction estimate template, and how to make an estimate for construction.

-To get you started, we’ve included a construction estimate template you can tailor to your business.
-Beyond this, here’s what this guide covers:
+To get you started, we’ve included a simple construction estimate template you can tailor to your business.

 Table of contents